piotrmurach/finite_machine/README.md

 ### 2.7 trigger

-Transitions events can be fired by calling the `trigger` method with the event name and remaining arguments as data.
+Transition events can be fired by calling the `trigger` method with the event name and remaining arguments as data.
 The return value is either `true` or `false` depending whether the transition succeeded or not:

 ```ruby
 fm.trigger(:ready) # => true
 fm.trigger(:ready, "one", "two", "three") # => true
 ```

-By default the **FiniteMachine** automatically converts all the transition event names into methods:
+By default, the **FiniteMachine** automatically converts all the transition event names into methods:

 ```ruby
 fm.ready # => true